Percy Watson

 Nicholas Christopher McNeil (born August 19, 1981), better known by his ring name Percy Watson, is an American professional wrestler, commentator, and former professional football player.
-He is best known for his time with WWE as a commentator on the NXT brand, 205 Live, and WWE Main Event.
+He is best known for his time with WWE as an in-ring performer and later as a commentator on NXT, 205 Live, and WWE Main Event.

 College and professional football career

 Nick McNeil graduated from Western Carolina University with a bachelor's degree in computer information systems.
 He was a three time All-Southern Conference selection at left defensive end for the Catamounts.
 As a sophomore, he led the Southern Conference in sacks with 10.
 As a junior, he led the conference in fumble recoveries.
 He finished his collegiate career tied for fourth all-time on the WCU tackles-for-loss list with 45.
 He finished sixth on the WCU all-time sack list with 18.5.
 McNeil had experience in professional football from 2004-2006, spending time on the National Football League practice squads of the Green Bay Packers and Washington Redskins, as well as being on the offseason rosters of the Pittsburgh Steelers and New York Giants.
+He was promoted to the Redskins' active roster on January 9, 2006, during the playoffs, but he did not play in any games.